DeGMix: Efficient Multi-Task Dense Prediction with Deformable and Gating Mixer: Introduction

 \section{Introduction}

-Human visual system possesses remarkable capabilities, enabling it to perform a multitude of tasks within a single visual scene, including classification, segmentation, and recognition.
-Consequently, multi-task learning (MTL) has become a prominent area of research in the field of computer vision.
-Our objective is to develop an advanced vision model capable of simultaneously performing multiple tasks across diverse visual scenarios, with a strong emphasis on efficiency.
-As shown in Figure \ref{fig:over_view}, in this paper, we aim to develop an efficient and powerful vision model to learn multiple tasks, including semantic segmentation, human parts segmentation, depth estimation, boundary detection, saliency estimation, and normal estimation simultaneously.
+The human visual system possesses remarkable capabilities, enabling it to perform a multitude of tasks within a single visual scene, including classification, segmentation, and recognition.
+Consequently, multi-task learning (MTL) has become a significant area of research in computer vision.
+Our objective is focused on developing an advanced vision model capable of simultaneously performing multiple tasks across diverse visual scenarios, with a strong emphasis on efficiency.
+The core challenge lies in designing an efficient architecture that can effectively capture both task-specific and shared representations across tasks like semantic segmentation, human parts segmentation, depth estimation, boundary detection, saliency estimation, and normal estimation, all while maintaining high performance and computational efficiency.

-Recently, existing works~\citep{liu2019MTL_DWA,Mti-net_2020,multitask_mtst_2021,atrc_2021,mqtrans_xy,transfmult2022,InvPT_2022} have achieved significant advancements through CNN and Transformer technologies for MTL of dense prediction.
-CNN-based MTL models are carefully proposed to capture local information and then achieve promising performance on the multi-task dense prediction task.
-Cross-stitch~\citep{Cross-Stitch_2016} introduces a sharing unit that serves as a combination of the activation to learn an optimal combination of shared and task-specific representations.
-Some works~\citep{atrc_2021,Mti-net_2020} develop a distillation scheme to enhance the expressiveness of the cross-task and global information passing via enlarging the receptive field and stacking multiple convolutional layers.
-Transformer-based MTL models~\citep{transfmult2022,mqtrans_xy,xu2022mtformer} utilize the efficient self-attention mechanism~\citep{attent2017} for efficient modeling of global and task interactions.
+Recently, existing works~\cite{Mti-net_2020,multitask_mtst_2021,atrc_2021,mqtrans_xy,transfmult2022,InvPT_2022} have achieved significant advancements through CNN and Transformer technologies for MTL of dense prediction.
+CNN-based MTL models excel at local representation learning and have been carefully engineered for cross-task feature sharing; $e.g.,$ Cross-stitch~\cite{Cross-Stitch_2016} mixes shared and task-specific activations, while others~\cite{atrc_2021,Mti-net_2020} leverage distillation and enlarged receptive fields to strengthen cross-task information flow.
+Transformer-based MTL models~\cite{transfmult2022,mqtrans_xy,xu2022mtformer} utilize the efficient self-attention mechanism~\cite{attent2017}, which facilitates efficient modeling of global interactions and task interactions.
+These approaches demonstrate the growing potential of CNNs and Transformers in enhancing the performance of multi-task dense prediction.